 There are a few popular rent concessions that may appeal to both landlord and tenants.

 One Month Free Rent

 Who doesn't like free stuff?
-Every tenant will get excited about not having to pay the first month's rent, and while this means you'll have to eat up the loss in the first month, the benefits of having a great tenant outweigh any losses.
+According to this Tucson property management company, every tenant will get excited about not having to pay the first month's rent, and while this means you'll have to eat up the loss in the first month, the benefits of having a great tenant outweigh any losses.
 Moreover, it's a common incentive for tenants to renew their lease.

 Landlords can also offer the first month for free if they know that the tenant has already exhausted their budget associated with moving expenses and security deposit.
 Alternatively, you could offer a free month to convince the tenant to stay longer.

 This could be written into the lease.
 For example, in a yearlong lease, the tenant only has to pay for the first 11 months and gets a free month at the end of the contract.

 Moving can be a very stressful experience for tenants if they have a lot of items to carry.
 You can offer help to your tenants by reimbursing the costs of brokers, movers, renting a storage unit, and hiring moving trucks.

 You can offer reduced rent as a short-term solution for tenants struggling to pay their rent.
 You can also offer a long-term reduction to tenants if they sign a multi-year lease or are about to renew their lease.
 Long-term concessions are useful for landlords who would rather avoid the expenses associated with rental vacancies.

 Besides, it's good to help out tenants who are suffering from a job loss or work-hour rollbacks.